shivammishhra5/ai-job-search-master/SECURITY.md

 ## Reporting a vulnerability

-Please report security findings privately via **[GitHub private vulnerability reporting](https://github.com/MadsLorentzen/ai-job-search/security/advisories/new)** rather than a public issue.
+Please report security findings privately via rather than a public issue.
 You will get a response within a few days, credit in the fix unless you prefer otherwise, and public disclosure coordinated with the patch.

 If the private form is unavailable, open a public issue that describes the *class* of problem without a working recipe, and note that you have details to share privately.